JakeEdwards5582/GardenFlip/README.md

-# BlazeSlayer-
+# SkyFlipper-
-BlazeSlayer v1.0 is a new mod that focuses on the newest slayer in Hypixel Skyblock.
-This Mod will aid you in your slayer quests.
-It Highlights abilities of the slayer such as it's pillars and give helpful gui.
-PS: Big thanks to Cassar and Apollo they helped to inspire this mod.
+Skyflipper is a newly released mod for Hypixel Skyblock that focuses primarily on Auction & Bazzar Flipping, this includes notifications for items set well below their actual values which allows you to make profit on them.